Simplifying the Virginia Probate Process

 When an individual wants to qualify as the personal representative of the estate, they need to make an appointment with the Clerk of the Court for the correct county to seek qualification.
 There are a number of items that may be prudent to bring to this appointment.
 These necessary items include the original last will and testament if any exists, a list of the heirs with information containing their addresses, ages, and relationship or degree of kinship to the person that has passed away, the probate tax return, any other information or memorandum of facts regarding the decedent’s full name, place of death, marital status and address.
 In addition, it may be necessary to bring a check so that any probate fees or costs are paid, and also it may be helpful to bring along a certified death certificate.

-It may be prudent to check with each county’s website to determine what the courts allow in each specific county before continuing the probate process in Virginia.
+It may be prudent to check with each county’s website to determine what the courts allow in each specific county before continuing the probate process in NoVa.
 A person cannot bring weapons into a court, and some courts also do not allow cellphones or other electronic devices.
 It may also be prudent to dress professionally in a manner that is conservative.
 It may be helpful to check the court’s website to see if they provide guidance on what a person can wear.
 The clerks will vary from state to state as well as from county to county, and the clerks cannot provide legal advice.
 The number of available clerks as well as the nature of the clerks will be dependent upon the particular county in which someone is seeking probate or qualification.

 How an Attorney Can Help